Code-Institute-Submissions/TobinStonelake-ms2/README.md

 This led to a number of errors being present and resolutions needed to overcome said issues.
 Evidence of these tests can be found below:

-* As a sidenote, at the time of writing I had two errors that were unable to be fixed until assurance is provided by my mentor or student support.
+* As a side note, at the time of writing I had two errors that were unable to be fixed until assurance is provided by my mentor or student support.
 One is that I get an error due to the use of the type attribute when linking JavaScript resources.
 The other is that I get a failure on the tracks page due to the embedded styling found on the Soundcloud players.
 It notes that